TheDhejavu/gossipod/README.md

         time::sleep(Duration::from_secs(1)).await;
     }

-    // Await until Swim is stopped either by signal or loop completion while gossipod.is_running().await {
+    // Await until Gossipod is stopped either by signal or loop completion while gossipod.is_running().await {
         time::sleep(Duration::from_millis(100)).await;
     }